Wireless Access Point Market

 Lastly, one of the key QoE metrics that’s used to compare popular AP models is latency.
 The basic trend we can see is that most access points deliver service with less than 100ms of latency during peak.
 However, it’s important to note that a significant number of APs are above that benchmark.

-Note: The data set for this insight covers networks that use Preseem’s QoE optimization feature, so the real latency numbers could be higher for traditional networks without this optimization.
+Note: The data set for this insight covers networks that use Preseem’s QoE optimization, so the real latency numbers could be higher for traditional networks without this optimization.

 Are you curious about how we collected this data or hungry for more insights?
 Preseem’s Fixed Wireless Network Report contains more insights on fixed wireless networks, including